marchandd/docker_index/docs/ubuntu_docker.md

 ## Goal

-Install all software to display GUI Virtual Environment Studies Docker images on Linux Ubuntu.
+Install all software to display GUI Virtual Environment Studies Docker images on Linux Ubuntu 14.04/15.10.

 :warning: All shell command are run under root account.